-- assess potential adverse and positive effects, at the community level, of changes to social conditions including, such as those considered for the analysis in the section "Social determinants of health"; - describe the effects of in-and out-migration and the influx of transient workers or temporary work camps, including changes in social and cultural make-up of affected communities, changes in populations, and the potential for increased risks to local communities (e.g. greater spread of sexually transmitted infections, racism, and ethnicity- and gender-based violence) and vulnerable groups who may be disproportionately affected by these risks; - describe, at the community level, the expected interactions between the project's construction, operation and maintenance workforce and local communities, businesses and residents; - · identify whether social divisions might be intensified as a result of a project; - evaluate potential social effects associated with increased disposable income, including potential costof-living effects, adverse and positive lifestyle changes, distribution of benefits among affected people; - describe impacts to mental health and community well-being (including perceived stress, feelings of isolation, of remoteness, of concern for future generations, and other factors that have been identified in the wake of youth suicide in rural and remote communities); - Describe any changes to safety of Indigenous and non-Indigenous women and girls, identified LGBTQ and two-spirited people; - Describe effects on food security, access to country foods (traditional foods) and baseline perceived quality: - describe any anticipated effects to language; - describe any emotional or stress factor that may result from the project including disturbance of normal daily activities (e.g. changes to viewscapes, noise, traffic) and concerns regarding public safety; - consider the potential for stresses on community, family and household cohesion, alcohol and substance abuse, or illegal or other potentially disruptive activities; and - describe potential effects related to greater propagation of sexually transmitted infections and genderbased violence (e.g. harassment or human trafficking); - identify and consider the barriers that impede taking advantage of the positive effects on social conditions and how they are accentuated across diverse subgroups; - Identify and changes to, or interaction with, community leadership and governance structure; and - document the consultation undertaken with local, regional and Indigenous communities, as appropriate.
+- assess potential adverse and positive effects, at the community level, of changes to social conditions including, such as those considered for the analysis in the section "Social determinants of health"; - describe the effects of in-and out-migration and the influx of transient workers or temporary work camps, including changes in social and cultural make-up of affected communities, changes in populations, and the potential for increased risks to local communities (e.g. greater spread of sexually transmitted infections, harassment, racism, and ethnicity- and gender-based violence) and vulnerable groups who may be disproportionately affected by these risks; - describe, at the community level, the expected interactions between the Project's construction, operation and maintenance workforce and local communities, businesses and residents; - identify whether social divisions might be intensified as a result of a project;

+- evaluate potential social effects associated with increased disposable income, including potential costof-living effects, adverse and positive lifestyle changes, distribution of benefits among affected people; - describe impacts to mental health and community well-being (including perceived stress, feelings of isolation, of remoteness, of concern for future generations, and other factors that have been identified in the wake of youth suicide in rural and remote communities); - describe any changes to safety of Indigenous and non-Indigenous women and girls, identified LGBTQ and two-spirited people; - describe effects on food security, access to country foods (traditional foods) and baseline perceived quality; - describe any anticipated effects to language; - describe any emotional or stress factor that may result from the Project including disturbance of normal daily activities (e.g. changes to viewscapes, noise, traffic) and concerns regarding public safety; - consider the potential for stresses on community, family and household cohesion, alcohol and substance abuse, or illegal or other potentially disruptive activities; - identify and consider the barriers that impede taking advantage of the positive effects on social conditions and how they are accentuated across diverse subgroups; - · identify changes to, or interaction with, community leadership and governance structure; and - document the consultation undertaken with local, regional and Indigenous communities, as appropriate.

-The proponent must apply GBA+ within the information related to community well-being and document how potential effects are different across diverse subgroups, including among Indigenous peoples and other relevant subgroups (e.g. women, youth, elders).
+The Proponent must apply GBA+ within the information related to community well-being and document how potential effects are different across diverse subgroups, including among Indigenous peoples and other relevant subgroups (e.g. women, youth, elders).
 Ethical guidelines and relevant cultural protocols governing research, data collection and confidentiality must be adhered to.
 This is particularly important in the case of information gathered and studies conducted with vulnerable subgroups (e.g. analysis of gender-based violence).